When you're working with animals as precocious as dolphins, the lines can sometimes be blurred as to who is observing whom!

 We canât wait to hear what they find!

-For more information about Dolphin Communication Project and their current/past research, visit their fantastic blog, where you can read stories about their daily dolphin interactions.
+For more information about Dolphin Communication Project and their current/past research, visit their fantastic site, where you can read stories about their daily dolphin interactions.